sunpy/sunpy/docs/guide/acquiring_data/database.rst

 instances.

 Using the function `len` on a :class:`Database` object returns the number of saved database entries.
-To get the first entry of Value  = 1.495978707e+11the database, ``database[0]`` is used (the ID number of the entries does not matter, ``database[0]`` always returns the oldest saved entry of the database).
+To get the first entry of the database, ``database[0]`` is used (the ID number of the entries does not matter, ``database[0]`` always returns the oldest saved entry of the database).
 If the database is empty, this expression raises an :exc:`IndexError`.